Historic Music Venues In Los Angeles

 www.thehollywoodpalladium.com

 One of your top choices for live music along Sunset Boulevard is the historic Hollywood Palladium.
-This Art Deco music venue dates to the Big Band era in 1940, with bandleaders like Tommy Dorsey making several appearances.
+This Art Deco music venue dates back to the Big Band era in 1940 when bandleaders like Tommy Dorsey made several appearances.
 What’s more, in Dorsey’s band was up-and-coming singer Frank Sinatra.
 By the Swinging Sixties, rock bands like the Rolling Stones and the Jimi Hendrix Experience came to the Palladium.
-Of course, contemporaries come to play here as well, such as Metallica, Sting, Wilco, Adam Lambert and Snoop Dogg.
-Unlike other smaller LA music venues, the Palladium has onsite parking off Argyle Avenue.
-However, there are many other parking lots within a reasonable walking distance.
+Of course, contemporaries such as Metallica, Sting, Wilco, Adam Lambert, and Snoop Dogg also come to play here.
+Unlike smaller LA music venues, the Palladium has onsite parking off Argyle Avenue.
+However, there are many different parking lots within a reasonable walking distance.

 Kia Forum